sean-mca/yard/docs/airflow.md

     - enrich-orders
 ```

-This is how YARD complements dbt: Glue/EMR tasks handle the heavy Spark work (extraction, joins, format conversion), then a bash task kicks off dbt to run the SQL transforms downstream.
-The full pipeline -- ingest, enrich, model -- lives in one DAG.

 ## Dependencies

 Use `depends_on` in the per-job `airflow:` block to declare task ordering.
 Values are filenames (minus `.yaml`) of sibling jobs in the same DAG directory: